-Singer Tammi Terrell who was famous for recording and performing "Ain't No Mountain High Enough" with Marvin Gaye, was diagnosed with a brain tumor at the age of 22 after she collapsed on stage into Gaye's arms during a concert.
-Terrell died at age 24 after eight unsuccessful surgeries to cure her.
+American singer Tammi Terrell who was famous for recording and performing "Ain't No Mountain High Enough" with Marvin Gaye, collapsed on stage into Gaye's arms during a concert.
+She was diagnosed with a brain tumor at the age of 22 and died at the age of 24 after eight unsuccessful surgeries to cure her.

 13. Chris Farley was originally the voice of Shrek and had recorded 85% of his lines before he passed away.

 14. During the Battle of Germantown, in 1777, a cease-fire was called due to a small terrier wandering on the battlefield.

 15. Megachurch pastor Ed Young drove a Ferrari 458 Italia on stage during service, parked it, got out, and said: "God gave me a Ferrari because I AM a Ferrari."